-22.1 The Director of Employee Relations or his designees shall meet with the President of PEF or his designees at mutually agreed upon times to discuss and attempt to resolve matters of mutual concern.
+24.1 The Director of Employee Relations or the Director's designees shall meet with the President of PEF or the President's designees at mutually agreed upon times to discuss and attempt to resolve matters of mutual concern.
 At the request of the other party, each party shall submit a written agenda at least seven days in advance of the meeting.

-22.2 Each department or agency head, or his designees, shall meet with PEF representatives periodically to discuss and attempt to resolve matters of mutual concern.
+- 24.2 Department or Agency heads, or their designees, shall meet with PEF representatives periodically to discuss and attempt to resolve matters of mutual concern.
 Such meetings shall be held at times mutually agreed to, but shall be held no less frequently than biannually.
 Subjects which may be discussed at such meetings may include questions concerning implementation and administration of this agreement which are department-or agency-wide in nature, and distribution and posting of civil service examination announcements.
 Written agenda shall be exchanged by the parties no less than seven days before the scheduled date of each meeting.
-At the time of the meeting additional subjects for discussion may be placed on the agenda by mutual agreement.

-22.3 The head of each facility or institution, or his designees, shall meet with PEF respresentatives periodically to discuss and attempt to resolve matters of mutual concern.
+At the time of the meeting additional subjects for discussion may be placed on the agenda by mutual agreement. - 24.3 Facility or Institution heads, or their designees, shall meet with PEF representatives periodically to discuss and attempt to resolve matters of mutual concern.
 Such meetings shall be held at times mutually agreed to, but shall be held no less frequently than biannually.
 Subjects which may be discussed at such meetings may include questions concerning implementation and administration of this Agreement which are local in nature, questions concerning the scheduling of employee workdays within the established workweek, and distribution and posting of civil service examination announcements.
 Written agenda shall be exchanged by the parties no less than seven days before the scheduled date of each meeting.
-At the time of the meeting additional subjects for discussion may be placed on the agenda by mutual agreement.

-22.4 The results of a labor-management meeting held pursuant to this Article shall not contravene any term or provision of this Agreement or exceed the authority of the management at the level at which the meeting occurs.
+At the time of the meeting additional subjects for discussion may be placed on the agenda by mutual agreement. - 24.4 The results of a labor-management meeting held pursuant to this Article shall not contravene any term or provision of this Agreement or exceed the authority of the management at the level at which the meeting occurs.
 The results of such meetings may, by mutual agreement, be placed in writing in the form of memoranda or correspondence between the parties, but such results shall not be subject to the provisions of Article 34, Grievance and Arbitration.

-22.5 The Director of Employee Relations and the President of PEF, or their designees, shall provide assistance to facilitate resolution of matters which are the subject of discussion and/or implementation of agreed to matters in labor-management meetings held under this Article and which remain unresolved.
+24.5 The Director of Employee Relations and the President of PEF, or their designees, shall provide assistance to facilitate resolution of matters which are the subject of discussion and/or implementation of agreed to matters in labor-management meetings held under this Article and which remain unresolved.